hexojs/site/source/api/box.md

 ## Processors

-A processor is a very important element in Box.
-It is used to process files.
-You can use the path matching above to restrict what should be processed by the processor.
-Use `addProcessor` to register a processor.
+A processor is an essential element of Box and is used to process files.
+You can use path matching as described above to restrict what exactly the processor should process.
+Register a new processor with the `addProcessor` method.

 ``` js
 box.addProcessor('posts/:id', function(file){